django-simple-deploy/django-simple-deploy/docs/index.md

 - [Deploying to Platform.sh](quick_starts/quick_start_platformsh.md)
 - [Deploying to Heroku](quick_starts/quick_start_heroku.md)

+For other deployment options, see the list of [available plugins](plugins/available_plugins.md).

 ## More resources

 - If you're not sure which platform to choose, here's an [overview](general_documentation/choosing_platform.md) of the different platforms.